stackforge/pecan/docs/source/configuration.rst

 ---------------------

 In certain situations you might want to deal with keys and values, but in strict dictionary form.
-The :class:`Config` object has a helper method for this purpose that will return a dictionary representation of the configuration, including nested values.
+The :class:`~pecan.configuration.Config` object has a helper method for this purpose that will return a dictionary representation of the configuration, including nested values.

-Below is a representation of how you can access the :func:`as_dict` method and what it returns as a result (shortened for brevity):
+Below is a representation of how you can access the :meth:`~pecan.configuration.Config.to_dict` method and what it returns as a result (shortened for brevity):

 ::

     >>> from pecan import conf
     >>> conf
     Config({'app': Config({'errors': {}, 'template_path': '', 'static_root': 'public', [...]
-    >>> conf.as_dict()
+    >>> conf.to_dict()
     {'app': {'errors': {}, 'template_path': '', 'static_root': 'public', [...]

 Prefixing Dictionary Keys
 -------------------------

-:func:`Config.as_dict` allows you to pass an optional string argument if you need to prefix the keys in the returned dictionary.
+:func:`~pecan.configuration.Config.to_dict` allows you to pass an optional string argument if you need to prefix the keys in the returned dictionary.

 ::

     >>> from pecan import conf
     >>> conf
     Config({'app': Config({'errors': {}, 'template_path': '', 'static_root': 'public', [...]
-    >>> conf.as_dict('prefixed_')
+    >>> conf.to_dict('prefixed_')
     {'prefixed_app': {'prefixed_errors': {}, 'prefixed_template_path': '', 'prefixed_static_root': 'prefixed_public', [...]